Lincoln for Life

 Ayodele works as a Storyliner at ITV's Coronation Street.
 After graduation Ayodele took a job working at BBC's Blue Peter before moving to ITV to work as an Assistant Storyliner on Coronation Street.
 Ayodele was promoted to Storyliner in 2020.
 Speaking at one of the University's graduation ceremonies in 2019 Ayodele said: "My sister and I would guess how storylines would end and joke that we could write them.
 I dreamed that it would happen and now here I am, writing storylines for Coronation Street".

 Whether you're looking to retrain for the post-Covid 19 economy, enhance your existing skills and employability, changing direction, or just looking to do something you love, the University of Lincoln has a wide range of Master's programmes spanning the arts, science, business, and social science.

 We offer generous alumni scholarships on our postgraduate courses.
 There are also scholarships available for international students.

 Take a look at our Postgraduate Study pages to find out more.

-Over the past two decades, the University has invested more than £375 million in its Brayford Pool Campus, with further plans to invest in additional facilities and refurbishments of existing buildings.
+Over the past two decades, the University has invested around £400 million in our Brayford Pool Campus, with further plans to invest in additional facilities and refurbishments of existing buildings.
 Much of this has only been made possible by donors who were determined to ensure that we can provide the best learning environment for our students.